Alex Jones Show 6/8/23 w/ Pastor Rodney Howard-Browne

-iPolyxena: s Moon Hollow Some what about 77 Miles in the Moon There are A Opening with A Atmosphere .
-Moon is Not of Earth It from 5th Planet at Blowup in are Solar System where Asteroid Belt is Today It was Planet Core of 5th Planet
+Polyxena is Moon Hollow Some what about 77 Miles in the Moon There are A Opening with A Atmosphere .
+Moon is Not of Earth It from 5th Planet at Blowup in are Solar System where Asteroid Belt is Today It was Planet Core of 5th Planet got Earth Orbit

 FREE email alerts of the most important BANNED videos in the world